-The Ontario government is seeking input on proposed amendments to Regulation 461/96 (Court Proceedings For Automobile Accidents That Occur On Or After November 1, 1996) - Consequential Amendments to Vicarious Liability Limit as part of Bill 107, the Getting Ontario Moving Act (Transportation Statute Law Amendment), 2019 by Nov 4, 2019.
+The Ontario government recently called for comment on proposed amendments to Regulation 461/96 (Court Proceedings For Automobile Accidents That Occur On Or After November 1, 1996) - Consequential Amendments to Vicarious Liability Limit as part of Bill 107, the Getting Ontario Moving Act (Transportation Statute Law Amendment), 2019.

 Public consultation papers provided additional information on the government’s plans regarding these reforms.
 Those papers can also be found here: